jhyuklee/jhyuklee.github.io/blogs/phrase-retrieval-and-beyond/README.md

     <br>Figure 6.
 DensePhrases with phrase-based passage retrieval can easily outperform DPR on passage retrieval for open-domain QA.
 Evaluated on Natural Questions and TriviaQA.
 </p>
 To provide a unified view of text retrieval, we provide our analysis comparing DensePhrases and DPR and show why DensePhrases can naturally learn passage retrieval, too.
-In our analysis, we show that since DensePhrases differentiates positive and negative phrases in a single passage (we call this type of negatives as in-passage negatives), it has a very similar role as BM25 hard negatives in DPR, which helps finding a passage that contain the exact answer.
+Since DensePhrases differentiates positive and negative phrases <b>in the same passage</b> (we call this type of negatives as in-passage negatives), it has a very similar role as <b>BM25 hard negatives in DPR<b>, which helps it finding a passage that contain the exact answer.
 <p align="center">
     <img src="images/pbpr-analysis.gif" alt="" class="figure-img img-fluid" alt="Responsive image" style="margin:20px" width="700px">
     <br>Figure 7.
-DensePhrases and DPR both use in-batch negatives, but DensePhrases uses in-passage negatives which helps it finding correct passages.
+While DensePhrases and DPR both use in-batch negatives, DensePhrases uses in-passage negatives (contrasting positive and negative phrases in the same passage) which helps it finding correct passages.
 </p>
 Based on our preliminary experiment and analysis, we show that the followings are possible with DensePhrases:
 <ul>